What if everyone did that?

 Are we cutting ourselves some extra slack here?

-How to use the Everybody (or "Extra Slack") Test
+How to introduce the Everybody (or "Extra Slack") Test

 An “exception” or cutting ourselves extra slack is claiming it is ethical for us to do an action but not ethical for others to do it in the same situation.
 This is not the same as claiming that it must be ethical for us because “everyone else is doing it.”
 It is asking what things would be like if everyone else really were doing the action in question.